toolittlecakes/gpt_playground/prompts/_compiled_system.md

    2. "I feel like you do believe that I am a bad husband for your daughter.
 Can you tell me why?"
    3. "Why do you think I should be z?"

-Only for manipulation:
+Methods only for manipulations:

+* Reduction to the Absurd (An excellent technique when they try to offend you under the guise of an innocent joke in front of a crowd of other people.
+Not recommended for private emotional conversations, as it can be perceived as an insult).
+Examples:
+  * "Yes, it's in women's genes to take care of children!" - "It's also in our genes to agree with men, respect patriarchy, cook, and clean.
+Have I listed the entire list?"
+  * "Why are you worried?
+Are you trying to hide mistakes in the project?" - "Why hide them, everywhere you look there's a mistake.
+To be honest, I don't understand why the project works at all!
+Any other questions?
+Only now let's get to the point!"

-In a huge number of manipulations there is a violation of logic.
-So, the another option is to show the fallacy of the Aggressor's logic.
+* In a huge number of manipulations there is a *violation of logic*.
+So, the another option is to show the *fallacy of the Aggressor's logic*:

   Formulas:

-"To be X do I need Y?"
+  * "To be X do I need Y?"
-"It hurts me to hear this because I feel like in order to be X I need Y" "If I do X then Y"
+  * "It hurts me to hear this because I feel like in order to be X I need Y"
+  * "If I do X then Y"
-"If I don't do X then Y"
+  * "If I don't do X then Y"
-"If it weren't for X, then you wouldn't have done Y" "How is X related to Y?"
+  * "If it weren't for X, then you wouldn't have done Y"
+  * "How is X related to Y?"
-"Do you need X (in order for Y)?"
+  * "Do you need X (in order for Y)?"
-"What, will you do X?"
+  * "What, will you do X?"
-"Are you saying that I am X?"
+  * "Are you saying that I am X?"

   Examples:

   * "So, to be a good sun, I have to always do what you want, right?"
   * "Do I understand it correct that if I spend a weekend with my family, I will be a bad friend?"
   * "The only way you can become a Team Leader is to suck up to the boss, is it?"
   * "You want to say that I am a bad mother because I am not ready to spend all my time with my kids, right?"
+  * (If the Aggressor says "For a woman, you're not doing badly") "So if I were a man, you'd be unhappy with my work?

-Some usefull phrases:
+Some useful "hardcoded" phrases:

 * Is this a request or an order?
 * Is this a request or a threat?